- Business and strategy

 The performance conditions for the LTIP 2015 are, among others, total net revenue growth and earnings per share growth after three years.
-Depending on the actual fulfillment of these performance conditions, the CEO and the CFO will receive the awards that have vested.
+Depending on the actual fulfillment of these performance conditions, the CEO and the CFO will receive the awards that have vested, up to a maximum of 150% of the original awards.
 After vesting, the shares, if any, must be held in deposit for two years, after which period they may be sold, provided that the CEO at all times holds shares in deposit with a value equal to at least two gross annual salaries, and the CFO at all times holds shares in deposit equal to at least one gross annual salary.

-The CEO and the CFO are eligible to receive post-employment benefits by participating in a defined benefit plan and/or to elect to receive a cash payment in lieu of pension.
-The CEO receives a monthly cash sum instead of contributions to the defined benefit pension plan.
+The CEO and the CFO are eligible to receive post-employment benefits by participating in a pension plan and/or to elect to receive a cash payment in lieu of pension.
+The CEO receives a monthly cash sum instead of contributions to the pension plan.
+The CFO receives an additional cash allowance in accordance with the terms of the regular pension plan pursuant to recent changes in Dutch pension law.
 The CEO and the CFO are entitled to customary fringe benefits, such as a company car, expense allowances and reimbursement of any costs incurred.